ncase/anxiety/scenes/intro.md

 `clearText()`

-n3: Note: this is less of a "game", more of an interactive story.
-Hope you like reading, sucka!
+n3: Welcome!
+This is less of a "game", more of an interactive story.
+Hope you like reading, sucka

 n3: So before we start, please choose your reading speed: